Tarauni: Wards

 Each ward has its own representative as councilor.

 Geography

-Tarauni Local Government Area has an average temperature of 32 degrees Celsius and a total area of 28 square kilometers.
+Tarauni Local Government Area has an average temperature of 32 degrees Celsius or 89.6 degrees Fahrenheit and a total area of 28 square kilometres or 11 square miles.
 The rainy and dry seasons are the two different seasons experienced by the Local Government Area, which has a typical tropical climate.
 Tarauni Local Government Area has an average relative humidity of 29%.

 Economy

 The Tarauni Local Government Area's economy heavily relies on trade, as evidenced by the several markets there, including the popular Naibawa Cattle market that draws a large number of buyers and sellers.
 Another important economic activity in Tarauni Local Government Area is the rearing of animals.
 Goats, rams, horses, and cows are among the creatures raised there.
 Farming, hunting, and leather work are some of the other significant economic activities in Tarauni Local Government Area.

-Climate

-In Tarauni Local Government Area, the dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 24°F and 27°F, seldom falling below 48°F or rising above 103°F.

 Religion

-There are two main religions practice in Tarauni which are Islam and Christianity but the majority of the people are Muslims.
+The people of Tarauni local govermment are Predominantly Muslims.